richasriva/Farmers-E-comm/README.md

 The "Backend" folder contains the following structure:

-app.js: This is likely the main application entry point. server.js: Likely handles server setup and configurations. config/: Configuration files (e.g., database, environment variables). controllers/: Business logic for handling requests and responses. middleware/: Custom middleware for request processing (e.g., authentication). models/: Database schemas and models. routes/: Route definitions for API endpoints. utils/: Utility functions or helper modules.
-I will now draft a detailed README file based on this structure. ​​

-Here is the README file for your backend project:
+app.js: This is likely the main application entry point.

+server.js: Likely handles server setup and configurations.

+config/: Configuration files (e.g., database, environment variables).

+controllers/: Business logic for handling requests and responses.

+middleware/: Custom middleware for request processing (e.g., authentication).

+models/: Database schemas and models.

+routes/: Route definitions for API endpoints.

+utils/: Utility functions or helper modules.

 Farmers E-Commerce Backend
 The backend for the Farmers E-Commerce platform is built to connect farmers with customers, enabling the sale of surplus products efficiently.
 This backend handles API requests, data storage, user authentication, and business logic for seamless operations.